BBVA/mirrorgate/README.md

 Aditionally MirrorGate offers a backoffice aplication where dashboards can be configured.

+## Spinning up a simple local environment

+To execute a simple local environment with Jira and Jenkins capabilities, please check the [mirrorgate-sample-deployment](https://github.com/BBVA/mirrorgate-sample-deployment) project.

 # Architecture

 In order to operate, the MirrorGate requires several components: